 Nations vow to save Iran nuclear deal after US pullout

-PARIS: World powers vowed on Wednesday (May 9) to uphold a landmark deal curbing Iran's nuclear programme after President Donald Trump pulled the United States out of the agreement, raising fears of a fresh confrontation with Tehran.
+WASHINGTON: US President Donald Trump faced diplomatic isolation on Wednesday (May 9) as world powers scrambled to save a landmark deal curbing Iran's nuclear program that he has rejected.

-Trump's decision to ditch the accord and reimpose sanctions on the Islamic republic risks overturning years of painstaking diplomacy, worsening instability in the Middle East and threatens foreign companies' business in Iran worth billions of dollars.
+Trump's decision to withdraw from the accord and reimpose sanctions on the Islamic republic overturns years of diplomacy, could worsen instability in the Middle East and threatens business in Iran worth billions of dollars.

-Iran reacted furiously, with lawmakers burning a US flag and chanting "Death to America" in the Iranian parliament.
-But its regional rivals Saudi Arabia and Israel applauded the US move.
+While Tehran's regional rivals Saudi Arabia and Israel applauded Trump's decision to pull Washington out of the 2015 accord, Iran reacted furiously to the move, with lawmakers burning a US flag and chanting "Death to America."

-Iran's supreme leader Ayatollah Ali Khamenei said Iran too should quit the nuclear deal unless Europeans offer solid guarantees that trade relations would continue.

 Earlier German Chancellor Angela Merkel said European signatories would "do everything" to ensure the agreement's parameters remain in place.